eloisetaylor5693/star-wars-card-game/README.md

     - the component itself
 - use relative units out of preference in the CSS, and only use pixels where necessary.
 - normally add tests as I work using frameworks `jest/mocha`, `react testing library`, and `cypress` for e2e tests.
 - store the scores using useState for each player.
+- fix the card styling so it doesn't jump when picking a category on smaller devices.
+- add a button to start the next set, so the user can see the score of the current game, and then continue on to draw a fresh card.

 -------